iam-vasanth/monoarch-refined/README.md

 ## Compatibility

-This theme works on any Linux distribution that uses Plymouth, including:
+This theme should work on most Linux distribution that uses Plymouth, including:
 - Arch Linux and derivatives
 - Ubuntu/Debian-based distributions
 - Fedora/RHEL-based distributions
 - openSUSE

-⚠️ **Warning**: I have not tested it on distributions other than Arch.
+⚠️ **Warning**: I have not tested it on any distributions other than Arch.
+Use at your own risk till i setup VM's for other distributions and test it myself.
+I would really appreciate if someone else someone could test and update me on it.

 **Note**: Installation commands vary by distribution.
 See your distribution's documentation for the correct initramfs rebuild command.